 (d) In Western Australia, other birth relatives (excluding birth parents) cannot lodge information vetoes unless they were party to the adoption.
 Different rules for veto lodgments apply to adoptions granted after 1 January 1995.
 A person may lodge a veto in more than one relative status.
-Total includes two orders issued by the Family Court of Western Australia preventing information being released.

 (e) All vetoes in South Australia restrict both contact and information vetoes.
-The category birth mother actually refers to birth parents and the category adopted mother actually refers to adopted parents.
-This data does

-(f) Contact veto applications were not implemented until 18 June 1999.
+(f) In Tasmania, contact veto applications were not implemented until 18 June 1999.